g2f1/CTF-writeups/scriptCTF2025/Cryptography/EaaS/README.md

 ![image](./assets/eaas.png)

-### This is the best and thoughest crypto chall from the compition.
+### This is the best and thoughest crypto chall from the competition.

 # Recon
-They provide us with the source code of the server :
+They provide us with the source code of the server.

 ```python
 #!/usr/bin/env python3